pnnl-predictive-phenomics/eflux/JOSS-Manuscript/paper.md

 # Statement of need

 Previous implementations of the Eflux algorithm aimed to extending flux balance analysis (FBA) to model metabolic fluxes conditioned on gene expression [@eflux1], [@eflux2].
 This allowed for predicting fluxes based on data for different experimental conditions and gene expression profiles [@eflux1_usage].
 However, some conditions can strain the model optimization process used to calculate fluxes, leading to infeasible solutions.
-To this end, we introduce Eflux3, a new version of the algorithm that incorporates slack variables to ease the constraints in the optimization process and thus improve outcomes by allowing for a set of agreeable flux values.
+To this end, we developed Eflux3, a new version of the algorithm that incorporates slack variables to ease the constraints in the optimization process and thus improve outcomes by allowing for a set of agreeable flux values.

-Eflux is a Python package that allows for the calculation of fluxes conditioned on gene expression data [@eflux3_usage].
+Here we introduce Eflux as a Python package that allows for the calculation of fluxes conditioned on gene expression data.
+The package is meant to house the latest implementation of Eflux (Eflux3), as well as legacy implementations for completness and to allow for reproducing results.

 # Software Description